Last updated 03 June 2018

 Fitting seamlessly with governments' issuance workflows, it uses blank documents uniquely protected against fraudulent personalization.

 The unrivalled security performance delivered sets a new benchmark in laser personalization solutions.

 Gemalto Color Laser Shield documents offer numerous benefits:

 - Reduced fraud due to technology barriers

 - Compliance with best practices

-Gemalto Color Laser Shield is available for cards and passports, as well as high security printers.
+Gemalto Color Laser Shield is available for cards and passports.

 The best of polycarbonate with a color photo